booktree/booktree/CONTRIBUTING.md

 And so on.

-# Install

-Installation is very similar to that of GitLab itself.
-The recommended method for both production and development is to use the [Booktree Cookbook on metal](https://gitlab.com/cirosantilli/cookbook-gitlab/blob/master/doc/development_metal.md).

-Like for the original GitLab, configuration files which vary across deployments are gitignored, given a Git tracked `.example` version, and installed by the cookbook via templates found under `templates/default`.

-# Reset to initial state

-To reset the state of the server to the initial state, use `bundle exec rake gitlab:setup`.
-This command is analogous to a `bundle exec rake db:reset`, and not `db:setup`: it destroys everything and then recreates initial state, including the repositories.

 # Branches

 Use the following branches:

-- `origin`: original GitLab.
+- `origin`: original project.
 - `mine`: this repo.

-This weird use of `origin` instead of `upstream` is needed for the moment to make some tests pass.
+This weird use of `origin` instead of `upstream` is needed for the moment to make some tests pass on GitLab.

 Use feature branches for every modification.